lalagkaspn/mendelian_comorbidity/README.md

 There are six scripts in this repository.
 The first three scripts preprocess and create the necessary data to run the three last scripts (one for each section of the paper).

-- `blair_files_processing.R` is the script to preprocess the clinically associated pairs of Mendelian and complex diseases
+- `md_cd_comorbidity_pairs_preprocessing.R` is the script to preprocess the clinically associated pairs of Mendelian and complex diseases
 - `drugs_investigated_indicated_diseases.R` is the script to get all the drugs that are investigated or indicated for the 65 complex diseases in our sample
 - `drug_targets_drugbank.R` is the script to preprocess DrugBank files to get all the drugs with known drug targets
 - `main_analysis.R` is the script to reproduce the results and figures of the first section of the Results *Mendelian disease comorbidity identifies drugs under current investigation or indication